jahnaviraju-k/Jahnavi/README.md

   <h2> Get in Touch</h2>
   <p>
     I’m always open to collaborating, exploring new ideas about AI and data!
-Also looking for full-time opportunities like data analyst, data engineer, data scientist and AI/ML related roles You can reach out to me here:
+Also looking for full-time opportunities like data analyst, data engineer, data scientist and AI/ML related roles.
+You can reach out to me here:
   </p>
   <ul>
     <li><strong>Email:</strong> jahnavik338@gmail.com</li>